Understanding the Use of e-Prints on Reddit and 4chan's Politically Incorrect Board: Background and Related Work

 \subsection{Related Work}

-\descr{e-Prints.} Xie et al.~\cite{Xie_2021} reported on the exponential growth of e-prints over 30 years, finding that arXiv is by far the largest one.
-One study by~\cite{Abdill_2019} found that two thirds of bioRxiv e-prints posted before 2017 ended up in peer-reviewed journals, while~\cite{Anderson_2020} showed that 30\% of bioRxiv e-prints remain unpublished in peer-reviewed venues, and half of the published ones ended up in Elsevier, Nature, PLOS, and Oxford University journals.
-An analysis of Computer Science e-prints posted on arXiv between 2008 to 2018 showed that peer-reviewed e-prints differ in several ways from their published version, with, e.g., changes to titles, authorship, abstract and introduction, the addition of more authoritative references, and the availability of source code~\cite{Lin_2020}.
-By analyzing the main driving factors in accelerating the dissemination of scientific knowledge,~\cite{Wang_2020} showed that the \emph{early-view} and \emph{open-access} effects of e-prints contributed to measurable citations and readership, as well as visibility.
+\descr{{e-Prints}} Xie et al.~\cite{Xie_2021} study the exponential growth of e-Prints over 30 years, finding that arXiv is by far the largest.
+Two-thirds of bioRxiv e-Prints posted before 2017 ended up in peer-reviewed journals~\cite{Abdill_2019}, while 30\% of bioRxiv e-Prints remain unpublished in peer-reviewed venues, and half of the published ones ended up in Elsevier, Nature, PLOS, and Oxford University journals~\cite{Anderson_2020}.
+A study on Computer Science e-Prints posted on arXiv between 2008 and 2018 shows that peer-reviewed e-Prints differ in several ways from their published version, with, e.g., changes to titles, authorship, abstract and introduction, the addition of more authoritative references, and the availability of source code~\cite{Lin_2020}.
+Klein et al.~\cite{Klein2016} measure the similarity between pre-Print papers and their final published counterparts, revealing that most final published papers are similar to their pre-Print versions.
+A study on the main driving factors in accelerating scientific knowledge dissemination shows the early-view and open-access effects of the e-Prints contribute to measurable citations and readership, as well as visibility~\cite{Wang_2020}.

-The recent COVID-19 outbreak has driven a surge of papers for which e-print servers play an influential role.
-A recent study by~\cite{Vlasschaert_2020} found that the surge of e-prints and scientific communication on social media have accelerated during the pandemic and argued that the scientific community should embrace e-prints and open, critical discussions instead of depending solely on the peer-review process as a quality control measure.
-By using altmetrics and content analysis, a study of COVID-19 related e-print usage by media outlets revealed that outlets ranging from those focused on the medical community to traditional news outlets, as well as news aggregators heavily covered them during the early months of the outbreak when our understanding of the pandemic was in its infancy~\cite{Fleerackers_2021} .
-COVID-19 e-prints also receive increased scientific and public engagement, with shorter review times and widespread use by both journalists and policymakers~\cite{Fraser_2021}.
+The recent COVID-19 outbreak has driven a surge of scientific papers in which e-Print servers are influential in allowing them to timestamp the findings and disseminate them to the public quickly.
+Moreover, scientific communications on social media and Web communities that mention e-Prints have increased during the pandemic.
+Vlasschaert et al.~\cite{Vlasschaert_2020} argue that the scientific community should take advantage of e-Prints and embrace the culture of open and critical discussions instead of depending solely on the peer review process as a quality control mechanism.
+A content analysis study of COVID-19-related e-Prints usage by media outlets reveals that traditional news outlets and news aggregators heavily covered them during the early months of the outbreak when our understanding of the pandemic was in its infancy~\cite{Fleerackers_2021}.
+COVID-19 e-Prints also receive increased scientific and public engagement, with shorter review times and widespread use by journalists and policymakers~\cite{Fraser_2021}.